-If your cervix feels open instead of closed in early pregnancy, you may be among the 1% of women who goes through early cervical dilation (which many practitioners still unfortunately call an “incompetent cervix”).
-This happens more often to women who have hypermobility or who’ve had previous surgery or an injury to this area.
+If your cervix feels open instead of closed in early pregnancy, you may be among the 1% of women who goes through painless cervical dilation (which many practitioners still, unfortunately, call an “incompetent cervix” or “cervical insufficiency”, which are both terms we’re not keen on).

-Early cervical dilation is a problem for your baby who still needs time to grow before they make their debut, but it’s important to remember that it’s not your fault and it’s completely treatable.
-If your cervix is open in early pregnancy, doctors will usually make a small stitch called a cerclage to hold your cervix closed until your baby reaches full term.
+Early cervical dilation is a problem for your baby who still needs time to grow before they make their debut, but it’s important to remember that it’s not your fault and it can be treatable.

 Your cervix before your period vs. before you’re pregnant